RESEARCH STARTER

 Following the death of Gaddafi, a transitional government was established.
 In September 2012, the US ambassador and three other Americans were killed in an attack on the American consulate in Benghazi carried out by Islamist militants.
 In October 2012, the National Congress elected a new prime minister.
 In February 2014, following the election of a new parliament, the former members of the General National Congress refused to step down from office, creating a rival government.
 Violence broke out between the outgoing legislature and the new parliament, and the situation rapidly deteriorated, leaving the future of the country in question.
 A UN-brokered agreement in 2015 created an interim Government of National Accord that was supposed to implement a multi-stage political settlement; however, the internationally recognized government continued to clash with military offensives in Libya throughout the first part of the twenty-first century.

 In October 2020, the United Nations sponsored a ceasefire to formalize a pause in fighting between the waring faction within and outside of Libya.
 In early 2021, the Libyan Political Dialogue Forum, which was facilitated by the UN, created an interim government—the Government of National Unity (GNU)—a new president, and a new presidential council.
 The GNU was approved in March 2021, giving Libya its first unified government since 2014.
-UN delegates announced plans to enable presidential and legislative elections by the end of 2023.
+However, political division persisted, and elections were not held.

 Interesting Facts